Donald Trump lives for that applause

 "Trump also made it known to several people that he wished to have a rally in North Carolina over the weekend and not just a fundraiser -- but he ultimately flew down for only the fundraiser, spending just two hours on the ground in Greensboro.
 Trump complained that he wished he had gotten back out in front of the rowdy crowds he loves, these people said."

-This part in particular stood out to me: "Trump complained that he wished he had gotten back out in front of the rowdy crowds he loved."
+This part in particular stood out to me: "Trump complained that he wished he had gotten back out in front of the rowdy crowds he loves."

 This is a President -- and a man -- who is absolutely fixated on perception.
 On ratings.
 On buzz.
 On applause.